Numbers of Connecticut Park Supervisors and Maintainers are at an all-time low

 Give back to Goodwin;

 enrich someone’s life.
 If you have a passion about a conservation, environmental, ecologically -related topic of your choice that you want to share, this is your opportunity.
 We here at Goodwin would like you to present that knowledge to your peers!
 Host a hike, give a presentation, do some outdoor activities or experiments, or just have an open ended discussion.
 Goodwin Conservation Center is looking for volunteers who have knowledge about various conservation-related topics and the ability and desire to share that knowledge with others.
 We are looking for with knowledge in all conservation topics including birding, rocks, invasive species, survival skills, pollution, photography, nature technological equipment, gardening, etc. Teaching experience helpful but not required.
-For more information, contact Beth Bernard. |
+For more information, please contact us |

 The video above is from 2012.
 Most of our programs are free and open to the public.
 Look for Current Programs under the events tab to find our monthly listings.